msveshnikov/allchat/README.md

 **Running the Containers**

 After building the Docker images, you can run the containers using Docker Compose.

-Make sure to replace `allchat-backend` and `allchat-frontend` with the names you used when building the Docker images.
+-   Make sure to replace `allchat-backend` and `allchat-frontend` with the names you used when building the Docker images.
+-   Put .env file to the same folder as docker-compose.yml

-Now, you can start the containers by running the following command in the root directory of your project:
+-   Start the containers by running the following command in that folder:

 ```
 docker-compose up